How to Build a Budget for Your UAE Startup

 - Visa renewal cycles: Residency visas typically renew every 2–3 years.
 Budget for the renewal costs across your employee base.

 - VAT cash flow: If you will be VAT registered, ensure your budget reflects the timing of VAT payments (quarterly or monthly returns).
-Remember that you collect VAT from customers and remit it to the FTA — it is a timing item, not income.
+Remember that you collect VAT from customers and remit it to the FTA, it is a timing item, not income.
+Our guide to cash flow management for UAE small businesses covers how to ringfence the VAT float.

 - End-of-service gratuity: Accrue this monthly as a provision (approximately 8.33% of monthly basic salary for the first 5 years).
 When employees leave, this becomes a real cash outflow.